Rade58/r3f-environment-staging/README.md

 Also you can hide our floor mesh, and also move ContactShadow up to be at zero by y

 Finally we set to tweak these ground values

+---

+---

+Part 6

+---

+---

+# `Stage` helper

+Default good looking settings with minimal configuration

+Stage will set an environment map, shadows, two directional lights and center the scene

+We will comment everything out, we will just leave orbit controls, perf, we will remove all meshes but we will duplicate our sphere and cube

+we will have just black cube and sphere

+We will nest those meshes into Stage tag

+**Let's say you need to display some model to the client.
+Well you would do this with Stage**

+Check the Experience, I tweaked some values on Stage tage

+It looks cool